bokulich-lab/q2-moshpit/q2_moshpit/kraken2/tests/data/new/README.md

 overlapping.
 The ba-mm-mixed_contigs are also 75/25 ba/mm.

 ## mags/
-Simulated MAGs constructed from the contigs.
+Simulated MAGs constructed from the contigs by copying most contigs for each sample.